Physical Therapy (DPT) Program Admissions

 - The quantity and quality of extracurricular and community activities

 - Demonstration of cultural awareness and diversity

-- Quality of writing ability as demonstrated by personal narrative
+- Quality of writing ability as demonstrated in the application essay responses

 The Physical Therapy Program does not grant advanced standing nor accept transfer students from other physical therapy programs.